MONITORING AND EARLY WARNING

 IAS Regulation Article 13 obliges all Member States to map and prioritise pathways that lead to the accidental introduction and spread of IAS of Union Concern.
 Belgium completed this analysis for 49 species on the Union List in 2018.
 Seventeen new species were analysed and added to that number in 2020.

 Belgium used the results of these analyses to adopt a Belgian Pathway Action Plan in 2022.
 It deals directly with the unintentional introduction and spread of invasive alien species and was drawn up by the National Scientific Secretariat on Invasive Alien Species in cooperation with the relevant authorities.
 This plan has three chapters:

 1) Thematic action plan on introduction and spread of species through public or private possession;

 2) Thematic action plan on introduction and spread of species through recreational and commercial/professional use of freshwater;

 3) Thematic action plan on introduction and spread of species through transportation of habitat and nursery material and machinery.

-Recently, a LIFE project - the RIPARIAS project- was set up by the Belgian competent authorities to optimize the management of invasive alien species in river areas and ponds across regional borders.
+LIFE RIPARIAS (Reaching Integrated and Prompt Action in Response to Invasive Alien Species) is Belgium’s EU-funded LIFE project.
+It streamlines efforts by the Belgian authorities to optimise the management of invasive alien species in river areas and ponds across regional borders.